daizutabi/mkapi/README.md

 [mkapi](torch.optim)
 ```

-If you run MkDocs, an API documentation is created:
+If you run MkDocs, an API documentation is created.

+(Off course, reStructuredText is not correctly rendered because MkApi
+and MkDocs only support Markdown.)

 ![png](demo.png)

 [pypi-image]: https://badge.fury.io/py/mkapi.svg